-• Dementia Care Central offers a comprehensive list of online and in-person support groups for caregivers of people with Alzheimer’s and other forms of dementia.
+- Dementia Care Central offers a comprehensive information on the diseases and a list of online and in-person support groups for caregivers of people with Alzheimer’s and other forms of dementia.

-• Area Agencies on Aging (AAA) Under Title VI of the Older Americans Act, Area Agencies on Aging (AAA) develop, coordinate and deliver aging services in every community across the nation.
-The National Association of Area Agencies on Aging maintains a search feature on the home page of its website to find your local AAA.
+- National Association of Area Agencies on Aging (AAA) Under Title VI of the Older Americans Act, the AAAs develops, coordinates and delivers services to the aging in every community across the U.S. The website maintains a nationwide search feature on its home page to find your local AAA.

-• GoGo Grandparent is a service that allows a call from a landline or flip phone to function like a smartphone to request licensed and authorized Transportation Network Companies (like Uber or Lyft) on a senior’s behalf.
-Service maintains heightened security and monitoring features designed for the needs of seniors.
+- GoGo Grandparent is a service that allows a call from a landline or flip phone to function like a smartphone to request licensed and authorized Transportation Network Companies (such as Uber or Lyft) on a senior’s behalf.
+The service maintains heightened security and monitoring features designed for the needs of seniors.

-• State Medicaid - Seniors with Medicaid are entitled to free transportation to and from medical appointments (including non-emergency medical care).
+- State Medicaid – Aging adults covered by Medicaid are entitled to free transportation to and from medical appointments (including non-emergency medical care).
 Individuals should contact their Medicaid managed care company or their state Medicaid agency for more information.
 The information below will provide additional information on benefits and contact information for each state: